 Student PIRC Packet (pdf)

 The Public Interest Resource Center (PIRC) helps students engage in public interest work by providing information and resources about placement opportunities.
+The American Bar Association’s Pro Bono Directory Map is a good first step to learning about the wide variety of opportunities to provide pro bono legal assistance.

 Every year Delaware Law students are honored at graduation with pro bono distinction.
 Local and state bar association receptions also are given to honor students’ pro bono services.